lprakashv/notes/cheatsheets/docker-cheatsheet.md

 docker history
 ```

-Creating an Image Fron a Container
+Creating an Image From a Container

 ```bash
 docker commit nginx